 AlignerCo is pretty similar to both Byte and Smile Direct.
 Smile Direct is the industry’s powerhouse (they started business in 2014) with a ton of experience.
-Byte is a little newer, but they boast the shortest treatment lengths in the entire industry with an average treatment of just 4 months.
+Byte boasts the shortest treatment lengths in the entire industry (their average treatment is just 4 months).
 Candid is a little bit different, since it is a hybrid form that combines at-home and in-office treatments.

 Is there an age requirement for using either AlignerCo or Candid?

 AlignerCo and Candid both recommend that you have all permanent teeth present before you begin treatment (you don’t want to dump thousands into teeth that will merely fall out, anyway).
 AlignerCo will treat anyone 14 and up.
 Candid will treat teens from ages 13 to 17, but the actual process for treatment looks slightly different for teens than for adults (they call the program Candid Teen).

 To keep their prices and costs low, AlignerCo doesn’t offer any free whitening.
 You can buy their whitening kit separately for $49.99.
 Candid, however, offers whitening foam that you can use in conjunction with your aligners.
 The first bottle is free, but each additional one is $25.

 Can I use AlignerCo and Candid if I live outside the USA?

 Candid doesn’t currently operate internationally.
 AlignerCo isn’t technically available internationally; that said, their sister company—SmilePath—is available in Australia, and their other sister company—Straight My Teeth—is available in the UK.